Olivvvrr/fraud-detection/README.md

 ## Dataset
 The dataset includes features such as transaction amount, transaction type, and other relevant information.
 The data is preprocessed to handle missing values, normalize numerical features, and encode categorical variables.

+The dataset used in this project can be found at the following link: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+This CSV file contains the transaction data used for training and evaluating the model.

 ## Model
 A Random Forest classifier is used for this project.
 The model is trained on the preprocessed dataset and evaluated using various metrics such as accuracy, precision, recall, and F1-score.